 1. Being present

-I think this is one of the main reasons many moms make the drastic decision to stay home with their children.
+I believe present parenting is one of main reasons many moms make the drastic decision to stay home with their children.

-Being able to be with them from the early morning hours until they are sound asleep at night is truly an incredible privilege.
+Being able to be with our children from the early morning hours until they are sound asleep at night is truly an incredible privilege.

 Having the opportunity to watch them grow.
 On an hour by hour basis.
 Without intermissions.
-Without meetings, without late night emergency calls from the hospital (in my case), and without external barriers.
+Without meetings, without late night emergency calls from the hospital (in my case, as an Open Heart Surgery Nurse), and without external barriers.

-Being able to teach them from a young age everything you intend them to be and implement.
+Being able to teach them from a young age everything you intend them to become.

 One of the many advantages of being a stay at home mom is that it gives us flexibility to fit in our schedules anything that otherwise would have been a struggle.